 Plotting of spectra is handled in the sdplot task.
 It also offers some selection, averaging and smoothing options in case you are working from a dataset that has not been split or averaged.
-Note that there is some rudimentary plotting capability in the sdcal and sdfit tasks, controlled through the plotlevel parameter, to aid in the assessment of the performance of these tasks.
+Note that there is some rudimentary plotting capability in many of SD tasks, controlled through the plotlevel parameter, to aid in the assessment of the performance of these tasks.